Sam Livingston

 Livingston was a great innovator who brought the first examples of mechanized equipment to farming in the Calgary area.
 Some people call Sam Livingston "Calgary's first citizen", but George Clift King is also given that title.
 In fact John Glenn was the first documented European settler in the Calgary area, in 1873.
 In 1872, Alexis Cardinal (Métis) had built a shack for Father Constantine Scollen.
 In March 1873, Scollen moved there and established the first mission to the Blackfoot Confederacy in what would later become Alberta.

+In the months before the 1885 North-West Rebellion, Livingston and John Glen helped found the Alberta Settler Rights Association.
+Livingston spoke at the founding meeting that he was aggrieved because it had been difficult for him to get title to land he had used for years.
+He said he knew of 40 or 50 settlers who had been driven out of the country because they could not get land and that too much of the land was "all taken up by leases or reserves of some kind."
+The Association passed a statement that "we most earnestly impress upon the government the necessity of granting [to NWT Metis the privileges already granted in Manitoba] as the only way of removing the present discontent and of quieting the disturbances that have already arisen in these territories."

 Sam Livingston died in 1897 shortly after the birth of his 14th child.
 His funeral procession was 40 carriages long.